-As a student, you will have to do assignments, write papers and a final thesis.
-A good understanding of the research process is essential in order for you to have a idea of what you have to do and how to do it best.
-During the research process you will follow a number of steps in which you locate the information you need, evaluate and cite it.
+As a student, you have to do assignments, write papers and a final thesis.
+A good understanding of the research process is essential in order for you to have an idea of what you have to do and how to do it best.
+During the research process you have to locate the information you need, evaluate and cite it.
 The first step: choosing your topic, research question and making a realistic planning.

 Which steps should you take?

-- If you can choose a topic, pick a topic that you are interested in (discipline, era or method) and that is not too narrow or too broad.
+- Pick a topic that you are interested in (discipline, era or method) and that is not too narrow or too broad.

 - Take inspiration from your required readings, newspapers, or theses by former students.
 Make a mindmap to see the bigger picture.

-The tutorial Topic development helps you with choosing a topic.Start tutorial
+The tutorial Topic development helps you with choosing a topic (source: UMKC Libraries).Start tutorial

 This video can not be shown because you did not accept cookies.You can leave our website to view this video.

 Your research question needs to be understandable for your audience, focused and requires research.